Information for parents

 What is Start Me Up?

 We help undergraduates and recent graduates learn in-demand skills abroad.
-By organizing structured internships with (mainly) tech startups across several locations, we provide students with a structured, safe and supportive educational experience.
+By organizing structured programs across several locations, we provide students with a structured, safe and supportive educational experience.

 Who is behind Start Me Up?